gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 English shall be driven out of Ireland.
 These prophecies, however, declare that the whole territory lying on the east coast of the island shall for ever remain in the possession of the English.

-## Chapter XXXIV: A brief recapitulation of certain events.
+## Chapter XXXIV: A brief recapitulation of certain events

 Three castles were built immediately after prince John's first arrival; one at Tibrach, another at Archfinan, and the third at Lismore.
 Likewise, three noble youths were unfortunately killed; Robert de